June 20-29th 2022 (camping)

 You should also consider

-- winch (may speed up recovery in case recovery needed in certain spots)
+- winch (may speed up recovery in case needed)

 - a moderate lift – at least 2″

-- vehicles with low gear range are strongly recommended, as those without may find some steep ascents and problematic technical details too much for them
+- vehicles with low gear range are strongly recommended, as those without may find some steep ascents and problematic technical details to be over the top for them

 Tour price coverage